voytas75/JupyterNotebookLearn/README.md

      - Learn how to generate various types of plots, customize them, and add labels, titles, and legends.

-        Certainly!
         Let's dive into the different types of plots, customization options, and how to add labels, titles, and legends using Matplotlib in Python:

         **1. Line Plot:**
         A line plot is a basic plot that represents data points connected by straight lines.
 Here's an example of how to create a line plot using Matplotlib: